-Are you know the how does an infrared thermometer work.
+Do you know how an infrared thermometer works?
 When you believe a thermometer, you almost certainly picture a tool with some quiet probe that’s placed into the thing being measured.

-Whether it is a thermometer that you place under your tongue to take your own temperature, a food thermometer that you push into a piece of meat to make sure it’s done, probe-style thermometers have long been typical.
+Whether it is a thermometer that you place under your tongue to take your temperature or a food thermometer that you push into a piece of meat to make sure it’s done, probe-style thermometers have long been typical.

 However, there are many other options on the market today, and infrared thermometers are among the foremost exciting and useful styles to think about.
 Offering simple use and accurate readings, there are tons to love about an infrared option.